Best Sony Camera Accessories

 If you’re ready to invest in the absolute best memory card for your Sony full frame camera, the Sony SF-G UHS-II SDXC memory cards are the cream of the crop – you get the world’s fastest SD card performance – read speeds of up to 300 MB/s and write speeds of up to 299 MB/s.

-Another good option are the Lexar Professional 256GB memory cards, despite Lexar as a company not existing any more.
+Another good option is the Lexar Professional 256GB memory cards, despite Lexar as a company not existing any more.

 Recommended Screen Protectors for Sony Cameras